DmitryUlyanov/dmitryulyanov.github.io/_posts/2016-05-11-feed-forward-neural-doodle.md

 </p>

 ### Notes
 - If we set the seed and try different masks, we'll see the network learned to produce a full-resolution image for each semantic style and then multiply it by mask.
-Hard to say what we exactly we expected, but generator tends to strictly follow the edges between the regions.
+Hard to say what exactly we expected, but generator tends to strictly follow the edges between the regions.

 <p align="center">
 <a id="show_image">Show Image</a>